-"successor annuitant" means the person who will become the annuitant on the death of the annuitant;
+"successor annuitant" shall mean the person who will become the annuitant on the death of the annuitant;

-"valuation date" means each day that our head office is open for business and a value is available for the underlying assets of the funds.
+"valuation date" shall mean each day that our head office is open for business and a value is available for the underlying assets of the funds.
 Valuation of the segregated funds and any secondary funds occurs at the close of business each valuation date.
-We reserve the right to value a fund less frequently than each business day, subject to a minimum monthly valuation occurring on the last business day of each month;

-"we", "us", "our", "the company" and "Empire Life" means The Empire Life Insurance Company and, for purposes of a Tax-Free Savings Account, the issuer of the Tax-Free Savings Account;
+We reserve the right to value a fund less frequently than each business day, subject to a minimum monthly valuation occurring on the last business day of each month; "we", "us", "our", "the company" and "Empire Life" shall mean The Empire Life Insurance Company and, for purposes of a Tax-Free Savings Account, the issuer of the Tax-Free Savings Account;

-"withdrawal fee schedule" means the schedule of fees applicable to withdrawals.
+"withdrawal fee schedule" shall mean the schedule of fees applicable to withdrawals.
 The fees in effect at the time your contract is applied for are outlined in Section 8.2 Purchase Fee Options;

-"you", "your", and "contract owner" means the legal owner of the contract and, for purposes of a Tax-Free Savings Account, the holder of the Tax-Free Savings Account.
+"you", "your", and "contract owner" shall mean the legal owner of the contract and, for purposes of a Tax-Free Savings Account, the holder of the Tax-Free Savings Account.